-

 Your Linux distribution should have OpenSSH prepackaged and, quite likely,

 already installed.
-This should make ssh and scp availabe on the
+This should make ssh

 command line.
 You may also want to check rsync, which is a command line utility